daniel-diaz-ucl/Pseudo-Random-List-Generator/README.rst

 described in the proof document under the correctness paragraph for *k consecutive elements*.
 Any new implementation should also validate the correctness using the same function in the target language.

+The Latex document in the proof folder is under **Creative Commons Attribution Licence, CC-BY**.